A new award year just started — where is my financial aid?By : Kim Murphy | July 1, 2017

 In this case, your financial aid may be awarded in either award year if you have both 2016–2017 and 2017–2018 paperwork on file.
 You will be awarded from the oldest active award year in which there is eligibility.

-If you have questions about how the change in the award year may affect you, please contact your Finance Advisor.
-He or she is the most familiar with your financial aid file and will be best able to assist you.
+If you have questions about how the change in the award year may affect you, please contact Financial Services.